tamani-coding/discord-bot-example/README.md

 Make a copy of `.env.sample` file and name it `.env`.
 Replace the placeholders inside with real values.

 Install dependencies with `npm install` and run with `node app.js`.
-You must make sure this app is publicly reachable for a discord server, e.g using [ngrok](https://ngrok.com/) to create a tunnel to your locally running bot app.
+You must make sure this app is publicly reachable for a discord server, e.g using [ngrok](https://ngrok.com/) to create a cloud edge tunnel to your locally running bot app.